-Assessments are useful tools to help identify a person's strengths, interests, possible Desired Outcomes and to identify what may best assist in meeting the person's Desired Outcomes.
-However, assessments and evaluations are not a substitute for input from the person concerning his or her strengths and weaknesses.
+Assessments are necessary tools to help identify a person's strengths, interests, possible Desired Outcomes and to identify what may best assist in meeting the person's Desired Outcomes.
+However, assessments and evaluations are not a substitute for input from the person concerning his or her strengths and potential barriers.

-- 1. It is the responsibility of IDT members to recognize the potential need for a specific assessment through the DD Waiver (e.g., therapy, BSC, PRSC, etc.). - a.
-The IDT must identify areas of concern to be included in the assessment. - b.
+- 1. It is the responsibility of IDT members to recognize the potential need for a specific assessment through the DD Waiver (e.g., Therapy, BSC, PCA, PRSC, etc.). - a.
+The IDT must identify areas of needed support and provide pertinent information and feedback to be included in the assessment. - b.
 All referrals to a Provider Agency for assessment or treatment must be documented in the person's ISP. - c.
-Initial assessments may be conducted at any time during the ISP year. - 2.
-For Provider Agencies contributing to ISP development for the upcoming year, assessment updates must be provided at least 14 days prior to the ISP meeting to ensure that the ISP addresses the person's assessed needs and personal goals, either through DD Waiver services or other means. - 3.
+Initial assessments may be conducted and updated at any time during the ISP year. - For Provider Agencies contributing to ISP development for the upcoming year, assessment updates must be provided at least 14 calendar days prior to the ISP meeting to ensure that assessments are used as a tool to contribute to the ISP to address the person's assessed needs and personal goals, either through DD Waiver services or other means. - 3.
 When possible, challenging behaviors should be evaluated medically to determine if there is an underlying medical condition that is causing and/or contributing to the expression of a behavior.
-Behavioral assessment in collaboration with medical and/or psychiatric consultation is encouraged. - 4.
-It is the responsibility of the IDT to recognize when individual, family or group behavioral health benefits or medical benefits through Medicaid state plan benefits or Medicare would be beneficial. - 5.
+Behavioral assessment in collaboration with medical and/or psychiatric consultation is encouraged. - It is the responsibility of the IDT to recognize when individual, family or group behavioral health benefits or medical benefits through Medicaid state plan benefits or Medicare would be beneficial and to coordinate with the MCO Care Coordinator for support. - 5.
 For effective planning and ISP development, it is the responsibility of the IDT to review assessments and make referrals for assessments both internal and external to the DD Waiver program based on the person's specific needs.